orientechnologies/orientdb-docs/Graph-Database-Tinkerpop.md

 # Graph API

-OrientDB uses [TinkerPop Blueprints](https://github.com/tinkerpop/blueprints) as default Graph Java API.
+OrientDB adheres to the [TinkerPop Blueprints](https://github.com/tinkerpop/blueprints) standard and uses it as default Graph Java API.

 ## Requirements